 Paula Phipps, Associate Director, holds a Masters Degree from Tuft’s Eliot-Pearson School as a teacher/therapist for preschool disturbed children and their families.
-For the last 20 years she has been a preschool director and Childrens’ Services Director for a Head Start program in Somerville, Massachusetts.
+For 20 years she was a preschool director and Childrens’ Services Director for a Head Start program in Somerville, Massachusetts.
 For the past 2 years she has focused on raising awareness of the enormity and immediacy of the threat of climate disruption and its effects on children.
-She has been actively involved in Cambridge, Massachusetts politics and advocacy for many years
+She has been involved in Cambridge, Massachusetts politics and advocacy for many years.

 Board of Directors